What is a Resource Family

 Find out more

-Whether you are interested in becoming a Resource Family or supporting our families and children in other ways, the place to start is by attending one of the Information Meetings held in Monterey County.
+Whether you are interested in becoming a Resource Family or supporting our families and children in other ways, the place to start is by attending orientation.
+This informational meeting is held in English and Spanish via Zoom every 2nd and 4th Tuesday of each month from 6:30pm-8:30pm.
+If you would like to attend orientation, please call (831) 755-4475 or email RFA@co.monterey.ca.us.

 How to become a resource family if you live in Monterey County